 “It’s not that expensive.
 But school budgets are always tight, so I’m working to find some top quality used equipment that will be more affordable.
 When is your next home game?”

 “Thursday afternoon at three thirty.
 We’re playing Del Rio.
-The varsity plays Del Rio at seven thirty that night.
-It’s on Thursday because Del Rio had some a problem getting the buses for their teams to make the trip.
-They wern’t available on Friday for some reason.”
+Then our varsity plays Del Rio at seven thirty that night.
+It’s on Thursday because Del Rio had a problem getting the buses for their teams to make the trip on Friday.”

 Telling Uncle Phil about our Del Rio game made me remember that on Monday Coach York would report on his scouting trip to Del Rio’s freshman game yesterday.
 I didn’t remember who they’d played and how good a team they had, but I was about to find out.